uzh-rpg/mh_autotune/README.md

 # AutoTune

-This repo contains the code associated to our paper AutoTune: Metropolis-Hastings Sampling for Automatic Controller Tuning.
+This repo contains the code associated to our paper AutoTune: Controller Tuning for High-Speed Flight.

 ## Installation